daywiss/memtable/README.md

     resume:[], //array of table objects to resume from save:[], //properties on object to always store in memory, but not to index or filter on saveAll:false, //save entire object in memory rather than just primary/unique/filterable props.
-Only do if you know objects are small. preChange:function(x){ return Promise.resolve(x)}, //this function will get called before memory is changed, and wait for promise to resolve or reject postChange:function(x){return Promise.resolve(x)}, //this function is called after preChange, before onChange, expects a promise to return data.
-The result will be passed to onChange. onChange:function(x){ return x}, //this function will get called after memory is changed, anything returned from it is ignored get:function(x){ return Promise.resolve(x)} //function to get the full data object from your persistent data store.
+Only do if you know objects are small. onChange:function(x){ return x}, //this function will get called after memory is changed, anything returned from it is ignored
   }
 ```